testdrivenio/react-hooks/React_Hooks_Part_1.md

 });
 ```

 Anytime the component updates, `useEffect` will be called after render.
-Now, if you only wanted `useEffect` to update when the variable count was mutated, you simply add that fact to the end of the method in an array, similar to the accumulator at the end of the higher-order `reduce` method.
+Now, if you only want `useEffect` to update when the variable count is mutated, you simply add that fact to the end of the method in an array, similar to the accumulator at the end of the higher-order `reduce` method.

 ```javascript
 // check out the variable count in the array at the end...